MartaObregon/dazn/README.md

     "gtm.uniqueEventId": 102,
 }
 ```
-### 3. Being presented with the Watch Party initialization error modal
+### 3. Sample for being presented with the Watch Party initialization error modal

 ```json